dashgin/CarPark/README.md

-# REST API for Car Parking
+# Car Parking REST API for test task

 ## Tools and Libraries